Omega-3 Fatty Acids and Coronary Heart Disease

 The benefits and risks of eating fish vary, depending on a person's stage of life.

-Middle-aged and older men, and women after menopause should follow guidelines
+Middle-aged and older men, and women after menopause should follow guidelines from

-eat.
-For this age group, the benefits of eating fish outweigh the risks.
+age group, the benefits of eating fish outweigh the risks.

 Eat a variety of fish to help decrease possible harmful effects from environmental